percona/k8spsmdb-docs/docs/operator.md

 ### `tls.allowInvalidCertificates`

-If enabled, `--tlsAllowInvalidCertificates` MongoDB Shell option will be set to true, [bypassing checks for the certificates presented by the mongod/mongos instance :octicons-link-external-16:](https://www.mongodb.com/docs/mongodb-shell/reference/options/#std-option-mongosh.--tlsAllowInvalidCertificates) (`true` by default to allow self-signed certificates generated by the Operator).
+If `true`, the mongo shell will not attempt to validate the server certificates.
+**Should be true (default variant) to use self-signed certificates generated by the Operator when there is no cert-manager.**

 | Value type  | Example    |
 | ----------- | ---------- |